HL7/cqf-recommendations/input/pagecontent/examples-activities.md

 recommending and for accepting/rejecting the proposal, as well as documenting the completion, or explicit non-performance of the activity.

+These examples make use of the activity processing semantics defined in the [Activity Flow](activityflow.html) topic.

 ### Send a message

-A positive recommendation to send a message
+This examples illustrates a recommendation to send a message.

 * [SendMessage Library](Library-sendmessage-library.html)
 * [SendMessage ActivityDefinition](ActivityDefinition-activity-example-sendmessage-ad.html)